2 Kings 11

 2 Kings 11:4-8The Priest's Covenant and the Seventh Year

-4And the seventh year Jehoiada sent and fetched the rulers of hundreds, with the captains and the guard, and brought them to him into the house of the Lord, and made a covenant with them, and took an oath of them in the house of the Lord, and shewed them the king's son.
-5And he commanded them, saying, This is the thing that ye shall do; A third part of you that enter in on the sabbath shall even be keepers of the watch of the king's house; 6And a third part shall be at the gate of Sur; and a third part at the gate behind the guard: so shall ye keep the watch of the house, that it be not broken down.
-7And two parts of all you that go forth on the sabbath, even they shall keep the watch of the house of the Lord about the king.
-8And ye shall compass the king round about, every man with his weapons in his hand: and he that cometh within the ranges, let him be slain: be ye with the king as he goeth out and as he cometh in.
+4And the seventh year Jehoiada sent and fetched the rulers over hundreds, with the captains and the guard, and brought them to him into the house of the LORD, and made a covenant with them, and took an oath of them in the house of the LORD, and shewed them the king’s son.
+5And he commanded them, saying, This is the thing that ye shall do; A third part of you that enter in on the sabbath shall even be keepers of the watch of the king’s house; 6And a third part shall be at the gate of Sur; and a third part at the gate behind the guard: so shall ye keep the watch of the house, that it be not broken down.
+7And two parts of all you that go forth on the sabbath, even they shall keep the watch of the house of the LORD about the king.
+8And ye shall compass the king round about, every man with his weapons in his hand: and he that cometh within the ranges, let him be slain: and be ye with the king as he goeth out and as he cometh in.

 Six years pass in silence.
 The boy grows.
 The usurper reigns.
 And then, in the seventh year, Jehoiada the priest acts.
 He gathers the military captains and the royal guard - the very men who serve the state, who have been under Athaliah's command.
 He brings them into the house of the Lord and reveals the secret he has kept: there is a king.
 The boy lives.
 And he makes a covenant with them before God.